 Our logo and banner – designed by Managing Editor Ana Stevenson – is further informed by the efforts of the many individual activists who have organised around causes relating to women, race, gender, and sexuality in Australia and around the world.

 In 2017, VIDA was shortlisted as a Semi-Finalist for the iFly Online Achievement Award in the Queensland Young Achiever Awards.
-Hsu-Ming Teo’s blog, “Love and the land: Early Australian rural romances,” was the winner of the 2017 Romance Writers of Australia’s Romance Media Award (ROMA).
+Hsu-Ming Teo’s blog, “Love and the land: Early Australian rural romances,” was also selected as the winner of the 2017 Romance Writers of Australia’s Romance Media Award (ROMA).

 Our thanks to Dr. Jordy Silverstein and Dr. Mary Tomsic, the convenors of the Australian Women’s History Network, for their support of this initiative.
 We appreciate the valuable and ongoing contribution of the authors of blog posts.
 Thanks also to those who have provided technical assistance to VIDA.

 Many of the images used on VIDA blog, including the composite images featured in our banner, are reproduced courtesy of the Creative Commons Attribution of Wikimedia Commons.
 The provenance of other images will be identified on an individual basis.